 - To facilitate possible future messaging, please be sure to "opt-in" to receive text messages.
 You can do so by clicking on the "Forms" tab in the Wolfie Health Portal, and scrolling down to select "Text Messaging Opt-in."

 You will receive an email with your NetID information 2-3 days after you have paid your deposit.
 You will need your NetID to access the Wolfie Health Portal.
-Within 10 days of receiving your NetID, you must submit your immunization records to remove a hold that will then allow you to work with an Academic Advisor to register for Summer/Fall 2023 classes.
+Within 10 days of receiving your NetID, you must submit your immunization records to remove a hold that will then allow you to work with an Academic Advisor to register for Spring 2024 classes.

 You will receive an email with your NetID information 2-3 days after matriculation.
 You will need your NetID to access the Wolfie Health Portal.
-Within 10 days of receiving your NetID, you must submit your immunization records to remove a hold that will then allow you access to register for Summer/Fall 2023 classes.
+Within 10 days of receiving your NetID, you must submit your immunization records to remove a hold that will then allow you access to register for Spring 2024 classes.

 Submit your immunization records in order to register for classes: